JaZTomaszkiem/MusicShop/backend/readme.md

 ### Running Dev Server

-Run on your terminal `npm start`, the server will restart everytime you make a change in your code.
+Run on your terminal `npm run dev`, the server will restart everytime you make a change in your code.

 ### Running Production Server